 Over 6 million people use London's bus services every day and your safety is our priority.
 We are investing in improving London's bus services, this includes making live information available online and at bus stops, customer service training for bus drivers and using the latest technology for new, greener buses.

 Our journey planner allows you to plan journeys by public transport across London.
 If you want to know about bus routes in your area, search our wide range of local area maps.
-Check for disruptions to your journey on our bus status updates page or follow @TfLBusAlerts on Twitter.
+Check for disruptions to your journey on our bus status updates page or use the TfL TravelBot on Facebook Messenger

 To make journeys quicker and travelling simpler, all buses in London are now cash-free.
 This means you will need to have an Oyster card, contactless payment, a bus and tram pass, a paper Travelcard or Freedom Pass to travel on a London Bus.